-Attenuator bases, when required by the manufacturer, shall be constructed on a prepared subgrade according to the manufacturer's specifications.
+Bases for impact attenuators, other than sand modules, shall be installed when required by the manufacturer.
+The bases shall be constructed on a prepared subgrade according to the manufacturer's specifications.
 The surface of the base shall be slightly sloped or crowned to facilitate drainage.